Panasonic G5 vs GM1

 Review summary: Panasonic G5 vs GM1

 So what is the bottom line?
 Which of the two cameras – the Panasonic G5 or the Panasonic GM1 – has the upper hand?
+Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.

 Reasons to prefer the Panasonic Lumix DMC-G5:

 - Better video: Provides higher movie framerates (1080/60p versus 1080/60i).

 - Easier framing: Has an electronic viewfinder for image framing and settings control.

 - More flexible LCD: Has swivel screen for odd-angle shots in portrait or landscape orientation.

 - More selfie-friendly: Has an articulated screen that can be turned to be front-facing.